Top local movers for Gainesville to Fort Wayne moves

 - Fort Wayne is considered to be safer than Gainesville with a safety index of 59.1 vs Gainesville’s 52.61.

-- Air quality in Fort Wayne is good, and in Gainesville it's good.
+- Air quality in Fort Wayne is Good, and in Gainesville it’s Good.

 - State licensing: The Indiana Department of Transportation (INDOT) regulate movers operating within Indiana and issue moving companies Indiana Households Goods Carriers Numbers.
 Check to make sure prospective movers have one and that it’s up to date.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Indiana moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Indiana moving license through the state’s public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
-To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.
+To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you\'ve got everything covered.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.

 Where to live in Fort Wayne

-Now that you've decided to make the move to City of Churches, these are the best neighborhoods to move to in Fort Wayne.
+Ready to relocate to City of Churches?
+Here are some of the top neighborhoods to consider in Fort Wayne.

 Best neighborhoods for singles